← writing

 you can't. sweep the boundary through every angle — every orientation catches one +1 and one -1 on each side. the perceptron will oscillate forever, shoving the boundary back and forth, never settling.

-what it can't see is whether A and B agree. that's not a direction in the input space. it's a relationship between directions, and no weighted sum can compute it.
+what it can't see is whether A and B agree. agreement between A and B isn't a direction — it's a relationship between directions, invisible to any weighted sum.

 there are two ways out: